pyFFTW/pyFFTW/README.rst

 ~~~~~~~

 To build for windows from source, download the fftw dlls for your system
-and the header file from here (they're in a zip file):
+and the header file from `here <http://www.fftw.org/install/windows.html>`_
-http://www.fftw.org/install/windows.html and place them in the pyfftw
+(they're in a zip file) and place them in the pyfftw
 directory.
 The files are ``libfftw3-3.dll``, ``libfftw3l-3.dll``,
 ``libfftw3f-3.dll`` and ``libfftw3.h``.